ScaleDrone/scaledrone-python/README.md

 # ScaleDrone Python
-Official ScaleDrone Node.js pushing library.
+Official ScaleDrone Python pushing library.
 This is a wrapper around the REST API.

 ##Installation